pungggi/mouse_gestures/README.md

   - `"exact"`: Match the exact gesture string (default)
   - `"pattern"`: Use regular expression pattern matching for complex gestures

+- `inputType`: Specifies the input method this gesture applies to (optional)

+  - `"mouse"`: Applies only to mouse drag gestures.
+  - `"wheel"`: Applies only to mouse wheel actions.
+  - `"any"`: Applies to both mouse drag and wheel actions (default).

 - `executionMode`: How to execute multiple commands (optional)

   - `"sequential"`: Execute commands one after another (default)